miguelalarcos/learn_programming_with_Python/chapter2.rst

     def area(self):
         return (self.side_a*self.side_b)/2.0

-It means that this triangle instance says: "**I** will return the value of my side_a multiplied by my side_b and divided by 2".
+It means that this triangle instance says: "**I** will return the value of my side_a multiplied by my side_b and divided by 2". *self* is the object we are currently in.
+But when defining a class you won't think like the object you are currently in becaus you are not on any instance yet.
+You will think that *self* means an instance.

 Now, the rectangle example, which is quite similar::